Get ready for winter 2026!

 Note: Several items remain flagged as uncertain or unresolved and are deliberately not stated as settled fact here: the exact date of Peter Ball's handover of the Presidency to Barry McFadzean; whether Peter Ball held the Treasurer's role concurrently with the Presidency; the exact date of Mary Clemesha's handover of the Secretary's role to Gerald Lynch; the membership figure of 116 versus 127 questionnaire responses; the exact pre-1987 loan amount; the timing of Kalymaro's 1995 lease payment relative to the 1996 Kosciuszko Lease Extensions project; a $300 reconciliation gap between two figures for the 1998 members' loan balance, both appearing in the club's own official Annual Return; an inconsistency in the AGM's own sequential numbering across 1997–1999 documents; the 19-for/18-against vote recorded as "lost" at the 1997 AGM; the exact date of the additional meeting attempt referenced in the Newsletters; the gap between a membership census's implied survey population and the ~112–116 active members recorded elsewhere; and exactly when the subscription moved from $100 to $150 before being cut to $25.
 These should be resolved, where possible, before this era is finalised for publication.

 The decade opens with the 38th Annual General Meeting, held at the White City Tennis Club in Paddington on 26 August 2000.
 It was, by the record, a modest gathering — "a small but dedicated band," as the newsletter put it — but a significant one for the Board.
 Barry and Janet McFadzean, long-serving figures in the club's leadership through the 1990s, stood down.
 Barry chaired that AGM as the outgoing President; shortly afterward, the Board elected Mark Cahill to take over the role for 2000–2001, a position he would go on to hold continuously for the rest of the decade and beyond.
-Three newer members — Peter Shea, Jean Lynch and Andrew McFadzean — joined the Board at the same meeting.
+Jean Lynch and Andrew McFadzean joined the Board at the same meeting, alongside Peter Shea — not a newcomer, but a return: Peter had served as a Director in the mid-1990s before stepping down around 1998, and came back to the Board at this meeting.

 Gerald Lynch continued as Secretary, a role he had taken on the previous year and would hold for roughly the next decade.
 It was Gerald's voice — warm, self-deprecating, and fond of a pun — that would give the newsletters of this era their distinctive character.
 Peter Carlisle remained Treasurer into 2001, before deciding not to continue in the role (no reason is recorded); Peter Shea took over as Treasurer from the December 2001 AGM and stayed in the post for years afterward — still, by 2009, described in the newsletter as "the current long suffering Treasurer."